GunjanKadu/Instat/README.md

     4.Send Real Time messages
     5.Upload Images In real time and see the preview 6.Download Images
-    7.search for a particualar message
+    7.Search for a Particualar message
     8.See if users is online or offline
     9.See if user is typing.
-    10.Star a channel or private chat
-    11.Info About the channel created
+    10.Star a Channel or private chat and add To Your Favs 11.Info About the Channel Created
-    12.Analytics such as top poster in the channel and...
-    13.Theme picker for users to choose different themes for the application 14.Edit User image crop,resize
+    12.Analytics such as top poster in the channel and Top Messages 13.Theme picker for users to choose different themes for the application 14.Edit User image crop,resize
+    15.Emoji Support

 ## Firebase Rules For Media Files